auth0/docs/articles/connections/passwordless/faq.md

 We are seeing a trend that websites and web applications are moving to longer session expirations so that users are not asked to log in frequently - like a native app on a mobile device.
 Then, whenever a user asks to perform a sensitive operation, they’re asked for "step up" authentication - perhaps a one-time password, or a code from an authentication app like Google Authenticator.
 The same approach works with Auth0’s passwordless authentication.
 Think of it like the “sudo” command on Linux - when you’re doing something that requires elevated privilege, you get an extra “challenge”.
 Simple and effective, and eliminates the hassle of multi-factor authentication except when it is needed.

-### Q: How hard is it for users to get used to passwordless sign in?
+### Q: How hard is it for users to get used to passwordless login?

 **A:** Passwordless is so simple that we think most users will immediately "get it".
 Especially with “magic links” in emails or Apple Touch ID, the user experience is nearly effortless.
 But in all cases, passwordless logins are simpler to manage for most end users than using a hard-to-remember password.